-- Goal 1: Entry and Engagement - Increase engagement with students, employees and community. - Goal 2: Progress and Growth Increase progress, growth, and connection of students and employees. - Goal 3: Retention and Completion Increase retention and completion of all students.
+- Goal 1: Entry and Engagement Increase engagement with students, employees and community. - Goal 2: Progress and Growth Increase progress, growth, and connection of students and employees. - Goal 3: Retention and Completion - Increase retention and completion of all students.

-If approved, upon successful completion of the Spanish certificate, students will possess an official credential that marks their proficiency levels as they apply to the workforce.
+Upon successful completion of the Spanish certificate, students will possess an official credential that marks their proficiency levels as they apply to the workforce.
 They will be able to engage in meaningful conversation, understand, and interpret spoken language, and written text, and present information, concepts, and ideas in the target language.
 Students will become adept language learners who understand diverse cultural perspectives and use appropriate socio-linguistic skills in order to function in diverse cultural and linguistic contexts.
+The proposed addition of a grammar sequence focusing on health science contexts further broadens the applicable contexts in which students will be able to use their skills.
 These skills are the foundation for understanding how diversity, equity, and inclusion manifest themselves in the workforce.
 Furthermore, connection to a purposeful program that is applicable to the workforce will act as a motivator for progress and completion.